Aaron Hawkins (politician): Three Waters reforms

 In October 2021, Hawkins has expressed concern about the Sixth Labour Government's Three Waters reform programme, stating that local communities had been denied the opportunity to participate in the discussion.
 Hawkins had also published an op-ed column expressing concerns about its financial benefits, local consultation and the danger of privatisation.

 In mid-February 2022, Hawkins opposed the Dunedin City Council's decision to join "Communities 4 Local Democracy," an advocacy group representing local councils opposed to the Government's Three Waters reform programme.
 He opined that the group was funding a "futile" legal action against the Government.
 In response to the DCC's decision to join "Communities 4 Local Democracy," two local Māori runanga (tribal councils) Kati Huirapa ki Puketeraki and Te Runanga o Otakou withdrew from their partnership with the city council; citing a breakdown in their relationship.
 In late March, the DCC voted by a margin of seven to six to reverse their earlier decision to join "Communities 4 Local Democracy."
-Hawkins supported overturning the motion on the grounds that it damaged the Council's relations with local Māori.
+Hawkins supported overturning the motion on the grounds that it damaged the council's relations with local Māori.

 2022 mayoral election

 In early April 2022, Hawkins confirmed that he would contest the 2022 Dunedin mayoral election.
-He stood as Green Party candidate.
+He stood as a Green Party candidate.

 In July 2022 Hawkins was among 32 New Zealanders banned from Russia in response to New Zealand Government sanctions.